What is on the test bench?

 So, it can be noted:

-I can say with confidence that all BlieSMa T25-6 tweeters are currently one of the best 25 mm dome tweeters in the world.
+I can say with confidence that all BlieSMa T25-6 tweeters are currently among the best 25 mm dome tweeters in the world.